GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 For automated plots the region may not always be the same and thus it can be difficult to determine the appropriate *stride* in advance.
-Here GMT provides the opportunity to autoselect the spacing between the major and minor ticks and the grid lines, by not specifying the *stride* value.
+Here GMT provides the opportunity to auto-select the spacing between the major and minor ticks and the grid lines, by not specifying the *stride* value.
 For example, **-Bafg** will select all three spacings automatically for both axes.
 In case of longitude--latitude plots, this will keep the spacing the same on both axes.
-You can also use **-Bafg/afg** to autoselect them separately.
+You can also use **-Bafg/afg** to auto-select them separately.

 In the case of automatic spacing, when the *stride* argument is omitted after **g**, the grid line spacing is chosen the same as the minor tick